A Surgeon Reflects On Death, Life And The 'Incredible Gift' Of Organ Transplant

 Your purchase helps support NPR programming.
 How?

 I train a lot of people in transplantation, we call them fellows. ...
-These are people who've finished their general surgery residency and now they're getting additional training and transplant, and they're excellent. ...
-Being a surgeon, particularly liver transplant, is all about kind of intestinal fortitude or inner strength you've just gotta keep your wits and stay strong through all the different things that maybe can go wrong and fight through it.
+These are people who've finished their general surgery residency and now they're getting additional training [in] transplant, and they're excellent. ...
+Being a surgeon, particularly liver transplant, is all about kind of intestinal fortitude or inner strength.
+You've just gotta keep your wits and stay strong through all the different things that maybe can go wrong and fight through it.
 That's certainly what a liver transplant is like.

 On having to make the judgment call about giving livers to patients with alcoholic liver disease